Jieyab89/OSINT-Cheat-sheet/Script/Red Team/Python scripts/Reverse-shell.md

 1. Make sure the target has internet access (internet access opened)
 2. Try changing the port to a larger one such as 8080, 8888, etc.
-3. Encode your script using base64 and then decode it 3.
+3. Encode your script using base64 and then decode it
 4. Encode your script using url encode
+5. Check the compiler

 ## Script 1